intity/epub-js/docs/API/rendition.md

 <a name="new_Rendition_new"></a>

 ## new Rendition(book, [options])
+Displays an Epub as a series of Views for each Section.
+Requires Manager and View class to handle specifics of rendering the section content.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |